timo-reymann/nereide/README.md

 ## Features

 - respond with 503 to all requests serving the HTML page
+- i18n support
-- HTML page in `/pages/landing.html` can be overwritten
+- HTML page in `/pages/landing.<lang>.html` can be overwritten

 ## Requirements